 Retail investors are ones whose total bid value does not exceed Rs 2 Lakhs.
 For example: The floor price of ABC Ltd is Rs 10.
 Ram applies for 20,000 shares.
 Shyam applies for 20,001 shares.

-Ram’s bid is less than Rs 2 Lakhs.
-Hence he will qualify under retail category.
-Shyam’s bid is just Rs 10 more than Rs 2 Lakhs.
-Yet he will qualify as an Institutional investor.
+The total value of Ram’s bid is less than Rs 2 Lakhs.
+Hence, he will qualify under retail category.
+And while Shyam’s bid is just Rs 10 more than Rs 2 Lakhs, he will qualify as a non-retail investor.

-By qualifying as Institutional investor, Shyam has reduced his allotment chances as faces tough competition from institutional investors.
-Also he will not be applicable for the 10% retail reservation.
+By qualifying as non-retail investor, Shyam has reduced his allotment chances as he faces tough competition from institutional investors.
+Also, he will not be applicable for the 10% retail reservation.
 Hence, while applying for an offer for sale, ensure that the total value of your bid is less than Rs 2 Lakhs to avail the 10% retail investor quota.

-Price discovery in an OFS is highly transparent as the stock is listed on the exchange.
-The current market price of the stock is freely available in the market.
-So there is very little scope of manipulation in price discovery.
+Price discovery in an offer for sale is highly transparent as the stock is listed on the exchange.
+Since the current market price of the stock is freely available, there is very little scope of manipulation in price discovery.
 The promoters are unable to take undue advantage of investors by quoting exceptionally high cut off price.

 For example.
 Let’s say ABC Ltd is currently trading in the market at Rs 20.
-The promoters will not launch an OFS priced at Rs 50.
+The promoters will not launch an offer for sale priced at Rs 50.
 The logic is simple.
 Why will you buy ABC Ltd from the promoters at Rs 50 when you can easily buy it from the market at Rs 20?

 Ideally, the cut off price is equal to the share price.
-Hence manipulating stock prices is not possible in an offer for sale.
+Hence, manipulating stock prices is not possible in an offer for sale.
 This is unlike an IPO where companies have the freedom to decide the floor price as the stock is not yet available in the public domain.

-Shares in an OFS can be allotted in three ways:
+Shares in an offer for sale can be allotted in three ways:

-- Multiple Clearing Price– Different investors get shares at different prices based on quoted bid price.
-Here, XYZ Mutual fund will be given preference since their bid price and quantity both are higher than Ram.
+- Multiple Clearing Price– Here, different investors get shares at different prices based on quoted bid price.
+For example, LIC will be given preference since their bid price and quantity both are higher than Ram.

-- Cut off Price Option– Investors are allotted shares at the lowest price i.e. the cut off price.
+- Cut off Price Option– In this option, investors are allotted shares at the lowest price i.e. the cut off price.
 Investors need not worry about the price discovery as they will get the shares at cut off price only irrespective of its discovered price.

 Difference between OFS & IPO – 8 Important Differences between Offer for Sale & Initial Public Offering